matiamarro/ntnu-dl-it3030-projects/README.md

 - classifier
 - generator
 - anomaly detector

-trained and tested on the MNIST dataset.
+Trained and tested on the MNIST dataset.

 ![mnistdataset](./img/mnist.png)